 Celebration of the Saga Dawa Festival

-Buddhists of Sikkim gather in the temples and light up lamps in honor of the Supreme Lord; he is supposed to have enlightened the path of the travelers who travel eternally only to loose their way.
-When their path is lost they wander amidst the worries of life, but almighty come with a saving hand.
-The Mahayana Buddhists regard Buddha as their supreme Lord who enlightens their path of life.
-So, the Mahayana Buddhists of Sikkim light lamp to show gratitude to the Lord.
+Buddhists of Sikkim gather in the temples and light up lamps in honor of the Supreme Lord; he is supposed to have enlightened the path of the travelers who travel eternally only to lose their way.
+When their approach is lost, they wander amidst the worries of life, but almighty come with a saving hand.
+Therefore, the Mahayana Buddhists regard Buddha as their supreme Lord who enlightens their life path.
+So, the Mahayana Buddhists of Sikkim light lamps to show gratitude to the Lord.

-Butter lamps are usually lit and the ceremony is followed by a grand pageant which consists of Monks who moves along with Holy Scriptures, and chants hymn while moving forward.
+Butter lamps are usually lit, and the ceremony is followed by a grand pageant which consists of Monks who move along with Holy Scriptures and chants hymn while moving forward.
 This pageant travels around the city of Gangtok and is an auspicious occasion.
 The convoy starts from the Tsuklakhang Monastery.

 This festival is usually held at the 4th month of the Buddhist Calendar.
 This is approximately in May or early June.
 It is a magnificent carnival of Sikkim.